Newspaper Page Text

 opened entirely for colored people

-to equal the Bailey's Royal theatre,
+to equal the Bailey’s Royal theatre.

-238 Auburn avenue, N. E. which
+238 Auburn avenue.
+N. E. which

 opened a few weeks ago.
 Thou

-sands of dollars have been spent to
+-ands of dollars have been spent to

-remodel this theatre and now 1t is
+remodel this theatre and now it is

 States exclusively for colored peo